Recovery from blindness: Shirl Jennings

 Shirl Jennings (1940–2003) was blinded by illness as a young boy.
-Experimental surgery in 1991 partially restored his vision, but like Bradford and May, Jennings found the transition to sightedness difficult.
+Experimental surgery in 1991 partially restored his vision, but, like Bradford and May, Jennings found the transition to sightedness difficult.
+According to Dr. Oliver Sacks in his book, An Anthropologist on Mars, Jennings' subsequent behavior was that of a "mentally blind" person—someone who sees but cannot decipher what is out there; he would act as if he were still blind.
+Often confused, he rapidly sank into depression.
 In 1992, a pneumonia infection resulted in anoxia, and ultimately cost Jennings his vision again.

 Shander Herian

 In 2011, The Guardian published a story about Shander Herian, who was blinded by illness at the age of 14 and fully recovered after an experimental surgery in middle age.

 Modern history

 More recently, another condition called aniridia has been treated with reconstructive surgery using the membrane from the amniotic sac that surrounds a fetus combined with stem cell transplantation into the eye.

 In 2003, three people were successfully implanted with a permanent "retinal prosthesis" by researchers at the University of Southern California.
 Each patient wore spectacles with miniature video cameras that transmitted signals to a 4-mm-by-5-mm retinal implant via a wireless receiver embedded behind the ear.